This article is supported by the Southern Minnesota Tourism Association.

 Southern Minnesota is known for its exquisite nature and outdoor activities, but there are as many things to do indoors as there are outside.
 When the temperatures begin to drop, the region is an ideal destination to explore for its theaters, museums and culinary delights.
 Here is your guide to some of the top things to do in southern Minnesota this winter.

 One of the biggest challenges for parents during the winter months is finding a place to take the kids where they can burn off energy and learn something new and exciting.
-The Children's Museum of Southern Minnesota opened in May 2015, and has quickly become one of the top attractions in southern Minnesota.
-Among the many highlights are a climbing fort space, infant and toddler play area, a farm gallery, a quarry play space, and an imagineering loft for kids interested in STEM fields.
+The Children's Museum of Southern Minnesota offers a space that includes a climbing fort space, infant and toddler play area, a farm gallery, a quarry play space, and an imagineering loft for kids interested in STEM fields.
 The museum also hosts a series of programs and events that align with children’s interests or particular time of year.
 These include LEGO leagues, art classes, costume contests during the holidays, special toddler programs, bookmobile visits and special needs accessibility playtime.

 Located in Winona in southeast Minnesota is a museum packed with art by world-famous artists, the Minnesota Marine Art Museum.
 All pieces here center around water and marine life.
 Visitors will find ocean-themed Picasso paintings and Monet’s still lifes of rivers.
 Other famous pieces include works by Paul Gaugin, Winslow Homer, Vincent Van Gogh, Henri Matisse and Georgia O’Keefe.
 One of the museum's most recent acquisitions is a smaller version of "Washington Crossing the Delaware" by German-American artist Emanuel Leutze.